 - Read, write, and explain expressions and number sentence using the symbols +, -, =, > and <.

-- Demonstrate automaticity with all addition facts through 10 + 10 and fluency with the related subtraction facts.
+- Demonstrate automaticity with all addition facts through up to 20 and fluency with the related subtraction facts.

 - Use manipulatives, number grids, and tally marks to solve problems involving the addition and subtraction of multi-digit whole numbers.